smcclatchy/machine-learning-for-biomedical-science/setup.md

 ## Package installation and data access

-Start RStudio.
+1. Start RStudio.
-Install packages and load the libraries.
+2. Install R packages and load the libraries.
 You might already have some of these installed.
 Search for their names in the `Packages` tab in RStudio.
 There is no need to install them again if you find them there.

 ~~~
-install.packages("devtools")
-install.packages("rafalib")
-install.packages("RColorBrewer")
-install.packages("gplots")
-install.packages("UsingR")
+install.packages("devtools", "rafalib", "RColorBrewer", "gplots", "UsingR")
 library(devtools)
 library(rafalib)
 library(RColorBrewer)
 library(gplots)
+library(UsingR)
 ~~~
 {: .r}

-Install the tissue gene expression data from Github then load the library and data.
+3. Install the tissue gene expression data from Github then load the library and data.
+If you were successful installing and loading `devtools` above, you should be able to install from Github.

 ~~~
 install_github("genomicsclass/tissuesGeneExpression")